Here’s an English test you’ll actually want to take.

 You can browse through this list and choose the ones that are relevant to your needs.

-This site contains a free and short test that focuses on your vocabulary and grammar.
+This site contains a free and short English level test that focuses on your vocabulary and grammar.
 You’ll be asked only 15 questions that get harder or easier depending on your responses.
 Once you complete it, you’ll know your English level from A1 to C2.
 Based on that info, it tells you what your score would likely be on an official English exam like IELTS or TOEFL.

 This test is specifically great for those who want to sign up for an English language course but aren’t sure at which level to start.

-This website includes a more in-depth quiz with 40 multiple-choice questions.
+This website includes a more in-depth English proficiency quiz with 40 multiple-choice questions.
 It only requires around 20 minutes of your time.
 At the end of the quiz you’ll see the correct answers, so if you make any mistakes, you can learn how to fix them.

 This test is perfect for those who struggle with time management issues and are looking for a slightly challenging but comprehensive English level test.

-This online language test comes with both free and paid options.
+This online English proficiency test comes with both free and paid options.
 The test results will correspond to the CEFR levels of A1 to C2, and you can even repeat the test every month to see how much you’ve improved.
 Best of all, you even get a certificate that you can attach to your resume or job application to let your employers know how good your English skills are.

-The free option offers a 10-minute grammar test, but the paid option includes listening and reading, provides the certificate and gives you feedback for areas of improvement.
+The free option offers a 10-minute English grammar test, but the paid option includes listening and reading, provides the certificate and gives you feedback for areas of improvement.

 They also have options for your speaking and writing skills to be tested, and you can even get a hard copy of the certificate delivered to your doorstep for a fee.